judka-uriel/uriel-book/uriel_en.md

 It is also important that the volume of commandments for study should not exceed the volume of traffic regulations — otherwise, too high a barrier is established for learning and observance.

+Nevertheless, I strongly advise non-Orthodox Jews to read Orthodox texts even though the goals of Orthodoxes and non-Orthodox Jews differ: preservation of traditions vs repairing the world.

+In general, studying Judaism is analogous to obtaining another education.
+Few people find within themselves the energy and time to obtain a second education in addition to their first primary one, which they use for advancing in their professional career and for earning income.
+For this same reason, most ultra-Orthodoxes are deprived of the opportunity to earn their living through skilled labor, since they receive only one education in the form of studying Talmud.

+And observing all Orthodox stringencies is a full-time job.
+If one works full-time only to observe all the traditions, too little free time remains for additional work in performing good deeds and improving the world.

 According to the schema “thesis → antithesis ⇒ synthesis” (which has roots in Judaism, where it is said: “two verses of Torah, perceived as contradicting one